-(1) Provide financial assistance through the issuance of grants to eligible small businesses throughout the state that are having difficulty complying with the "Clean Air Act Amendments of 1990."
+(1) Provide financial assistance through the issuance of grants and air quality revenue bonds for the benefit of eligible small businesses throughout the state that are having difficulty complying with the Clean Air Act .

 (2) Promote the conservation of the air as a natural resource and prevent or abate the pollution thereof.